KFMBB/Partition-Problem/README.md

    python partition_solver.py
    ```
 2. **Enter Input Set**: In the input field, type integers separated by spaces.
+3. **Random input generation**: Users can test the implementation on a randomly generated set.
-3. **Check Partition**: Click the "Check Partition" button to determine if the set can be split into two equal subsets.
+4. **Check Partition**: Click the "Check Partition" button to determine if the set can be split into two equal subsets.
-4. **View Results**: The application will display whether partitioning is possible, the two subsets (if possible), and the computation runtime.
+5. **View Results**: The application will display whether partitioning is possible, the two subsets (if possible), and the computation runtime.
-5. **Reset Fields**: Click "Reset" to clear all input and history.
+6. **Reset Fields**: Click "Reset" to clear all input and history.

 ## Code Structure